freddycct/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with the following architecture.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+0. Preprocessing
+- Cropping
+- BatchNorm (for normalization)
+1. Convolution
+  - Conv2D 4 filters with kernel size 5 with stride of (1,2) and valid padding
+  - BatchNorm
+  - Relu
+  - Dropout
+2. Convolution
+  - Conv2D 4 filters with kernel size 5 with stride of (1,2) and valid padding
+  - BatchNorm
+  - Relu
+  - Dropout
+3. Convolution
+  - Conv2D 4 filters with kernel size 5 with stride of (1,1) and valid padding
+  - BatchNorm
+  - Relu
+  - Dropout
+4. Convolution
+  - Conv2D 6 filters with kernel size 3 with stride of (1,1) and valid padding
+  - BatchNorm
+  - Relu
+  - Dropout
+5. Convolution
+  - Conv2D 8 filters with kernel size 3 with stride of (1,1) and valid padding
+  - BatchNorm
+  - Relu
+  - Dropout
+6. Flatten
+7.
+  - Dense layer with 100 output
+  - BatchNorm
+  - Relu
+  - Dropout
+8.
+  - Dense layer with 50 output
+  - BatchNorm
+  - Relu
+  - Dropout
+9.
+  - Dense layer with 10 output
+  - BatchNorm
+  - Relu
+  - Dropout
+10.
+  - Dense layer with 1 output

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.
+During training, 20% of the data was held out for validation during training.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was 0.001

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+The model was trained and validated on track 1 + track 2 data sets to ensure that the model was not overfitting.
+I augmented the image data set by mirroring every image, including the left and right camera images.
+The required angles are taken as the negation of the original angle.

 ### Model Architecture and Training Strategy